Setup Bare Metal

 - When it comes to disks, the more the merrier.
 Although you could technically fake things out with a single disk, there would be performance issues as soon as you tried to do any real work on the servers

 With the explosion of commodity hardware, you don’t need to be a hardware expert these days to deploy a server.
 Although this is generally a good thing, it also means that paying attention to some important, performance impacting BIOS settings is commonly ignored.
-A few things I have seen cause issues when people didn't know to look for them:
+Several points that might cause issues when if you're unaware of them:

 - Most manufacturers enable power saving mode by default.
 This is a great idea for servers that do not have high-performance requirements.
 For the average storage server, the performance impact of the power savings is not a reasonable tradeoff